Panasonic G95 vs S1R

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The Panasonic G95 has an intervalometer built-in.
+The Panasonic G95 and the Panasonic S1R both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The G95 writes its imaging data to SDXC cards, while the S1R uses SDHC or XQD cards.
 The S1R features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G95 only has one slot.
 Moreover, both cameras support UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s).